Community Powered

 Making Communities Healthier

 The Community Powered approach builds resilience from within by starting at the heart and soul of a place - the people and the stories.
 The launch of our Community Powered Tribal Health Initiative marks a significant expansion of our award-winning Community Powered program.
-Starting in 2025, WH staff will be working directly with tribal communities to design culturally-relevant solutions that honor traditional wisdom while addressing contemporary challenges.
+Starting in 2026, WH staff will work directly with tribal communities to design culturally-relevant solutions that honor traditional wisdom while addressing contemporary challenges.

 Funding for this initiative was provided by the UW School of Medicine and Public Health from the Wisconsin Partnership Program (WPP), which offers grants to support community-led partnerships that seek to improve health and advance health equity across Wisconsin.